9. Designing functions#

 ## [1] 1 2 3 4 5

-If the above were not the case, the state of x
+If the preceding statement was not true, the state of x would change after the call.

 Function arguments and any other variables we create inside a function’s body are relative to each call to that function.